ValMobile/RealisticSurvival/README.md

 Because Realistic Survival is currently in its infancy, many features will be buggy and not work properly.
 There is currently no support for protection plugins like GriefProtection or WorldGuard.
-I am not responsible for any damage caused by Realistic-Survival to your server.
+I am not responsible for any damage caused by Realistic Survival to your server.

 Realistic Survival uses source textures and ideas from many mods.
 All credits go to the following people: